naoshibaikyu/cyborgresistance/epilogues/scraps/CR_S1_PIEASS.md

 Magma: Cranchio, you scout on the Crow's Nest and tell us when there's a threat nearby!
 We can't afford to be unguarded out in the dangerous sea!

-Hornet Angry: HEY!
-I SAID WHAT ABOUT ME?!
+Hornet Angry: That was my question!!

 Magma: Dunno, do whatever ya want.